 General Fund Budgetary Highlights: During the fiscal year, the Town revised the budget on several occasions.
 Generally, budget amendments fall into one of three categories: 1) amendments made to adjust the estimates that are used to prepare the original budget ordinance once exact information is available; 2) amendments made to recognize new funding amounts from external sources; and 3) increases in appropriations that become necessary to maintain services.

 Highlights include the following:

-Budgeted expenditures were increased due to improvements to the Town Hall building, street paving, vehicle repairs, and the Veterans Garden of Honors and were held in check to comply with its budgetary requirements.
 Budget amendments were utilized to transfer expenditures among line items in various departments.
-Actual expenditures were less than budgeted expenditures by \$101,160.
+Actual expenditures were less than budgeted expenditures by \$106,074

 Capital Asset and Debt Administration